Accepting PhD Students

 PhD projects

 I am currently looking for PhD students who are interested in doing foundational research in mathematical optimisation and its applications.
-Possible projects could range from developing efficient low-memory optimisation algorithms that scale to enormous datasets and have provable performance guarantees, to developing the foundations of hyperbolic programming (a far-reaching generalisation of linear programming), to devising new computational methods for problems in signal processing, statistics, quantum information, or machine learning.
+Possible projects could range from developing efficient low-memory optimisation algorithms that scale to enormous datasets and have provable performance guarantees, to developing the foundations of hyperbolic programming (a far-reaching generalisation of linear programming), to devising new computational methods for problems in quantum information.

 Research activity per year